microsoft/CameraTraps/data_management/megadb/README.md

 ### Sequence information
 - For images whose sequence information is unknown, each image is contained in a sequence object whose `seq_id` will start with `dummy_`.
-- The `frame_num` property is stored for each image object, even though it is redundant because the image objects are in a list.
-Actually, image items in the list are not ordered according to `frame_num`. `frame_num` values need to be unique within a sequence, but do not need to be consecutive.
+- Use the `frame_num` property to order images in a sequence.
+The order of the image objects in the list may not be correct.
+- `frame_num` values need to be unique within a sequence, but do not need to be consecutive.
 The min value for `frame_num` is 0 even though most start at 1.
 - The `location` property can be a string, an int, or a serializable object (e.g. latitude/longitude).

-### When labels are unavailable
-- The database we have is intended for *labeled* images, but in some datasets it makes sense to keep subsets of images that do not have labels.
-For those, their `class` property will be a list with one item "__label_unavailable".
-This is different from "unidentified", which may be an animal that does not have the finer category label.
-- Since we have this special keyword for unavailable labels, each sequence OR all images in a sequence should have the `class` property.

 ### Images